paulzhironkin/get_next_line/README.md

 ### How to use:

-Just clone repe.
+Just clone repo.
 Files can be used in C projects